-Food and drink (except bottled water with lids) is not permitted in the classrooms absent special permission from the Headmaster.
+Food and drink (except bottled water with lids) are not permitted in the classrooms absent special permission from the Headmaster.

 There are water fountains available on the campus.
 During hot weather, students are encouraged to bring clear plastic water bottles to school with their names printed on them.
+No squeeze water sports bottles are permitted.
 Students may refill these bottles from any of the drinking fountains on campus.
 As a precaution against sickness, students should not share or drink from the same bottles.